sampatti37/blockchain-ctf/README.md

 - edit paths and everything for new about_us file (Sam)

 - finish ZK level (Sam)

+   take x previous values from CTF (web level and something else) and provide a circuit (txt file) that takes the two required inputs and output and generates a proof.json and public.json.
+Have them edit one of the jsons to make it valid.

 - maybe add another EVM level (Sam?)